 The BDRI offers on-site accommodation for staff, interns, and volunteers.
 This ensures convenient proximity to essential facilities such as the BDRI research lab, harbor, supermarkets, beaches, banks, post office, police station, medical center and pharmacies, among others.

 BDRI has two apartments, each capable of housing up to 10 people.
 Each apartment is equipped with multiple bedrooms, two bathrooms, a kitchen and a living room.
-Interns share a room with up to three other individuals.
+Interns share a bedroom with up to three other participants.
+While we try to keep genders apart, this cannot always be guaranteed for logistical reasons.
 Basic bedding is provided, including a bed sheet, pillow and pillowcase, and a thin duvet with a cover.
 Although the BDRI provides extra blankets, interns may choose to bring an additional blanket or a sleeping bag, especially during colder months.
 Bath towels and personal toiletries are not provided by the BDRI.
 The kitchen is equipped with a full set of cooking utensils, a microwave, an oven, a kettle, and a toaster.
 Additionally, there is a washing machine available.
 The apartment includes a television, and a reliable 220-volt electricity supply with standard European plugs.
 Free WIFI is accessible within the apartment.
+Gas and electricity costs are included.

 Smoking is strictly prohibited in the apartment, research base, and aboard the research boats.
 The use of any drugs and the abuse of alcohol are not tolerated.
 Pets are not allowed.